ced1337/ced1337/README.md

 ### Hi there 👋,

-I'm a computer science student located in Dresden, Germany.
-I've only just begun my journey in the beatiful coding world.
-Very excited and eager to learn and build!

 <!--
 **ced1337/ced1337** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.